The Syncytial Mesh Model: A Mesoscale Control-Field Framework for Scale-Dependent Coherence in the Brain: Abstract

 \section{Abstract}

-Large-scale neural coherence and distributed plasticity are fundamental to brain function, yet traditional circuit- and connectome-based models fail to capture stable phase gradients, harmonic resonances, and non-local reorganization observed across spatially disconnected regions.
-We introduce the Syncytial Mesh Model: a unified, three-layered framework in which a mesh-like substrate—grounded in astrocytic syncytia physiology—operates alongside local circuit and structural connectivity layers.
-The Syncytial Mesh layer, implemented via a damped wave equation on a small-world astrocytic network, generates traveling waves, interference-driven resonance, and distributed co-activation signals that underpin rare, scale-dependent phase coherence (delta/theta, \SIrange{1}{8}{\hertz}) and diffuse plasticity.
-Numerical simulations—using a 9-point isotropic Laplacian, perfectly matched layer (PML) boundaries, and unified RK4 integration—produce artifact-free amplitude snapshots, radial phase gradients, and precise spectral peaks matching human MEG and LFP data.
-An analytic two-mode model, fitted to empirical phase-gradient coherence across $N=43$ subjects, yields a decoherence rate $\lambda_0 \approx \SI{1.5903}{\per\second}$, explaining why coherence is negligible at micrometer scales yet plateaus at $\sim \SI{4.65}{\percent}$ for millimeter-scale patches.
-Quantitative comparison with individual spectra shows median Pearson correlation $r=0.917$ and median MSE $= \SI{26.6}{dB^2}$.
-By embedding the mesh in astrocytic physiology, the Syncytial Mesh Model provides a falsifiable, mechanistically grounded alternative to connectome-centric theories, unifying neural synchrony, resonance, and distributed plasticity across scales.
+Large-scale neural coherence and distributed plasticity remain only partially accounted for by circuit- and connectome-based models: stable phase gradients, scale-dependent harmonic structure, and non-local functional reorganization frequently span regions lacking direct synaptic linkage.
+We propose the Syncytial Mesh Model (SMM) as a \emph{candidate} mesoscale framework in which astrocytic syncytia operate as a slow \emph{control-field substrate} that \emph{shapes}---rather than directly generates---the dynamical geometry within which neuronal populations evolve.
+The SMM is articulated as a three-layered system: (i) local neural circuits, (ii) structural connectomic pathways, and (iii) a continuous mesoscale field grounded in astrocytic network physiology.
+The third layer is implemented as a damped wave equation on a small-world astrocytic topology and is presented as a \emph{phenomenological effective theory}, not as a microscopic biophysical model.
+Numerical simulations---using a 9-point isotropic Laplacian, perfectly matched layer (PML) boundaries, and unified RK4 integration---produce illustrative phenomenological dynamics: artifact-free amplitude snapshots, radial phase gradients, and low-frequency mode selection that are consistent with, but not exclusive to, delta/theta-band features reported in human MEG and LFP.
+An analytic two-mode coherence model fitted to phase-gradient coherence across $N=43$ subjects yields a scaling parameter $\lambda_0 \approx \SI{1.5903}{\per\second}$ producing a plateau at $\sim\SI{4.65}{\percent}$ for millimeter-scale patches.
+The comparison of simulated and empirical spectra (median Pearson $r=0.917$, median MSE $= \SI{26.6}{dB^2}$) is offered as \emph{proof-of-principle phenomenological compatibility}, not as empirical confirmation of the model.
+We position SMM relative to neural-field, connectome-harmonic, metastability, and predictive-processing frameworks, and we propose four falsifiable discriminatory predictions that distinguish SMM from alternatives.
+The strongest claim of this framework is not that astrocytes generate cortical rhythms, but that astrocytic syncytia plausibly provide a slow dynamical control geometry for large-scale neuronal organization.